The effects of leaflet material properties on the simulated function of regurgitant mitral valves: Methods

 \subsection{Uncertainty analysis}

-In addition to evaluating the influence of tissue extensibility on the mechanical and functional metrics of a diverse set of regurgitant MVs, we also examined the sensitivity of individual material coefficients ($c_0$, $c_1$, and $c_2$ in the Lee-Sack constitutive model) and leaflet thickness on the mechanical and functional outcomes of the normal and severely regurgitant MVs.
-We uniformly sampled five data points in the range of $\pm 50\%$ of the reference value for each model parameter (Fig. \ref{uncertainty_parameters}).
-Then, we performed FE analyses by varying one parameter at a time, while keeping the reference values for the remaining parameters, to identify the sensitivity of the mechanical and functional metrics concerning individual model parameters.
+In addition to evaluating the influence of tissue extensibility on the mechanical and functional metrics of a diverse set of regurgitant MVs, we also examined the sensitivity of material coefficients ($c_0$, $c_1$, and $c_2$ in the Lee-Sack constitutive model) and leaflet thickness on the mechanical and functional outcomes of the normal and severely regurgitant MVs using 1) a traditional approach and 2) a statistical approach.
+In the traditional approach, for each mitral pathology, we uniformly sampled five data points in the range of $\pm 50\%$ of the reference value per model parameter (\textit{i.e.,} a total of 20 FE models were considered per valve model).
+Then, we performed FE analyses by varying one material coefficient at a time, while keeping the reference values for the remaining coefficients constant to identify the sensitivity of the mechanical and functional metrics with respect to individual material model coefficients.
+While traditional uncertainty analysis provides a systematic approach for evaluating model sensitivity with respect to uncertainty in individual input parameters, the statistical approach facilitates a more comprehensive assessment of the model outcomes from uncertainty across multiple parameters.
+The latter approach may be a more suitable choice for our application since the input parameters at play (material coefficients and tissue thickness) are dependent on each other nonlinearly.
+For example, a change in $c_0$ would also necessitate a change in the other parameters to produce the same constitutive behavior.
+In the statistical approach, for each dysfunctional valve, we randomly generated 80 sets of input parameters in a 4-dimensional space, with each dimension spanning the range of $\pm 50\%$ of the reference value for each input parameter, using a polynomical chaos expansion function with a weighted approximate Fekete points (WAFP) method.
+The reference value for the input parameters and their ranges are shown in Table \ref{uncertainty_parameters}.
+This allowed us to assess the total-order sensitivity indices, a metric that measures the combined effect of each input parameter in a multi-parametric space from parameter interaction (the total contribution of multiple parameter variations)~\cite{Burk2020, Wu2022}.
+This statistical uncertainty analysis was achieved via a newly developed Python subroutine called FEBioUncertainSCI that interfaces UncertainSCI \cite{Burk2020} with the FEBio solver.
+The source code of the subroutine can be found at \url{github.com/febiosoftware/FEBioUncertainSCI}.